NebbGroup/docs.qlarm.com/content/events/_index.md

 ---

 {{<lead>}}
-Event view is listing the current and the past events in tabs Events and History, respectively.
+Event view lists the current and the past events in tabs Events and History.
 <img src="/events-view-tabs.png" > <br />
-Sorting on column and various filtering are provided for both tabs.
-Events tab events have details provided in collapsible row and can be edited.
-Both Events and History data have Logs.
+Sort on column and various filtering are provided for both tabs.
+Current events have details provided in collapsible row.
+Events can be edited and have Logs.
 {{</lead>}}

-If the event optains many tags then the name displayed for the event is consisted of the tag name dash ("-") the the name of the custom event.
+If the event optains many tags, then the name displayed for the event is consisted of the tag name dash ("-") the the name of the custom event.
 <figure class="image_container">
     <img class="center_image" src="/events.png" alt="Events">
     <figcaption>Fig 1.
 Events</figcaption>
 </figure>

 ## Types of Events
-There are two types of alarms defined in the system now: Alarm and Other.
+There are two types of events defined in the system: Alarm and Other.
 <br />
 The functional flow for the Alarm type events is:
 An event instance (Alarm) is Created and then it gets the Creation Date.
 <br />
-If there is a grace period defined in the Custom Event, then the event instance is Activated after this grace period.
+If there is a grace period defined in the Custom Event, then the event instance is Activated after the grace period expires.
 And if not it is activated right after it is created and then it gets the Activation Date.
 <br />
-If the reason for the Alarm is gone (the new evaluation does not satisfy the Alarm condition, e.g. the freezer got cold enough again) than the Alarm gets Inactivated if it is in a grace period and then it gets the Inactive Date and Archived if it is in a grace period and then it gets the Archived Date.
+If the new evaluation does not meet the Alarm condition, the Alarm gets Inactivated if it is not in a grace period (Inactive Date), on the other hand, if it is in a grace period it gets Archived (Archived Date).
 <br />
-If the Alarm is Acknowledged by a user, active or inactive, then it gets the Acknowledged date.
+Being active or inactive, event can be Acknowledged by a user (Acknowledged date).
 <br />
-Every time a real-world alarm happens, before the creation of an alarm in the system, we find the old inactive alarms for the Custom Event (acknowledged or not) and we archive them, then they get the Archived date.
+Every time an event condition is met, before the creation of an event instance, system finds the old inactive alarm for the Custom Event (acknowledged or not) and it archives it (Archived date).
 <br />
 Custom Event can be edited or deleted.
-Alarms that happen because of it are Archived, then they get the Archived date.
+In this case its instances gets Archived (Archived date).
 <br />
 The functional flow for the Other type events is:
-An event instance (Event) is Created and then it gets the Creation Date.
+An event instance is Created (Creation Date).
 <br />
-If there is a grace period defined in the Custom Event, then the event instance is Activated after this grace period.
-And if not it is activated right after it is created and then it gets the Activation Date.
+If there is a grace period defined in the Custom Event, the event instance is Activated after this grace period.
+And if not, it is activated right after it is created (Activation Date).
 <br />
-If the reason for the Event is gone (the new evaluation does not satisfy the Event condition) than the Event gets Archived, then it gets the Archived Date.
+If the new evaluation does not meet the Event condition, the Event gets Archived, (Archived Date).
 <br />
 Custom Event can be edited or deleted.
-Alarms that happen because of it are Archived, then they get the Archived date.
+In this case its instances gets Archived (Archived date).

 ## Columns
-According to the explanation above, for Alarm we can expect:
+Columns for Alarm type are:

 - Creation time
 - Activation time